benjaminion/upgrading-ethereum-book/src/book.md

 #### Root

 Merkle roots are ubiquitous in the Eth2 protocol.
 They are a very succinct and tamper-proof way of representing a lot of data, an example of a [cryptographic accumulator](https://en.wikipedia.org/wiki/Accumulator_(cryptography)).
-Blocks are summarised by their Merkle roots; state is summarised by its Merkle root; the list of Eth1 deposits is summarised by its Merkle root; the digital signature of messages is calculated from the Merkle root of the data structure contained by the message.
+Blocks are summarised by their Merkle roots; state is summarised by its Merkle root; the list of Eth1 deposits is summarised by its Merkle root; the digital signature of a message is calculated from the Merkle root of the data structure contained within the message.

 #### Hash32